Agents

 Agent — Given a goal, it can plan and execute multi-step workflows autonomously.
 By “workflow” I mean a sequence of actions that depend on each other: read a file, decide what to change, make the edit, run the tests, fix what broke, repeat.
 It has reasoning, memory, and some degree of autonomy in completing an objective.
 You don’t hand it step-by-step instructions.
 You describe what you want done, and it figures out how to get there.

-Sub-Agent — An agent that gets dispatched by another agent to handle a specific piece of a larger task.
+Sub-Agent — An agent that gets dispatched by another a command or “LLM with Tool Use” to handle a specific piece of a larger task.
 If you’ve used Claude Code or Cursor, you know what I’m talking about.
-The main agent kicks off a sub-agent to go research something, review code, or run tests in parallel while it keeps working on the bigger picture.
+The main chat coordinator kicks off a sub-agent to go research something, review code, or run tests in parallel while it keeps working on the bigger picture.
 The sub-agent has its own context and tools, but it reports back to the parent.
 It’s not a separate autonomous agent with its own goals.
 It’s more like delegating a subtask.

 Multi-Agent System — Multiple independent agents coordinating together, either directly or through an orchestrator.
 The key difference from sub-agents: these agents have their own goals and specialties.
 They negotiate, hand off work, and make decisions independently.
 Think of a system where one agent monitors your infrastructure, another handles incident response, and a third writes the postmortem.
 Each Agent is operating autonomously but aware of the others.